uw-advanced-robotics/taproot/README.md

     of Debian or Fedora packages.
 - macOS: https://gitlab.com/aruw/controls/taproot/-/wikis/macOS-Setup
 - Windows: https://gitlab.com/aruw/controls/taproot/-/wikis/Windows-Setup

-  Note that, as of writing, the native Windows instructions _do not_ support running automated tests or simulation.
-This will be fixed soon.

 Then install `pipenv` and set up the build tools: